gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v2.rst

 Bot radio v2
 ====================================================

-| This uses more settings for the motor control by titlting to different degrees.
+| This uses more settings for the motor control by tilting to different degrees.
 | Three speed settings are used below.

 ----